FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

             satellite: 1
 ```

-The `dataCenter` field in the top level of the spec specifies what data center these instances are running in.
+The `dataCenter` field in the top level of the spec specifies what data center these process groups are running in.
 This will be used to set the `dcid` locality field.
 The `regions` section of the database describes all of the available regions.
 See the [FoundationDB documentation](https://apple.github.io/foundationdb/configuration.html#configuring-regions) for more information on how to configure regions.

 Replicating across data centers will likely mean running your cluster across multiple Kubernetes clusters, even if you are using a single-Kubernetes replication strategy within each DC.
 This will mean taking on the operational challenges described in the "Multi-Kubernetes Replication" section above.